hqjs/babel-plugin-resolve-modules/README.md

         "foo": "/packages/foo",
         "bar/*": "/packages/bar/",
         "baz/b": "/packages/baz/b",
-        "baz/b/*": "/packages/baz/b/"
+        "baz/b/*": "/packages/baz/b/",
+        "qux_": "/packages/qux"
       }
     }]]
 }
 ```

 # Transformation
 Plugin will resolve provided modules according to schema.
 In the example above `foo` and `baz/b` are exact transformations so only exact occurance of this names would be transformed, while `bar/*` and `baz/b/*` are wildcards, meaning all pathes started with `bar/` and `baz/b/` would be transformed.
+Special character `_` mean both exact and wildcard matches.

 Plugin is stupid and simple so be careful with backslashes.